On this page

 If your bank loan is in default or you have financial difficulties

-Bank loans usually have conditions of default, with the bank being able to demand payment if one or more conditions are breached.
-Also, overdrafts are at call, with the bank being able to ask for repayment on demand.
+Bank loans usually have conditions of default – with the bank being able to demand payment if one or more conditions are breached.
+And overdrafts are 'at call' as well – with the bank being able to request repayment on demand.

-It is in your best interest to contact the bank immediately if your business is facing difficulties, as there may be several ways the bank can help you.
-They may:
+It's in your best interest to contact the bank immediately if your business is facing difficulties because there may be several ways they can help you.

 - agree to change your borrowing arrangements to make repayment easier

-- discuss with you, and if you wish, your accountant or advisers, your plans for improving cash flow and profits
+- discuss the plans you have for improving cash flow and profits

-- recommend you discuss your problem with your accountant or advisor or put you in touch with independent advisers, who can help you and possibly assist with your business problems.
+- put you in touch with independent advisers – who can potentially assist with your business problems.

 How to deal with annual reviews

-Annual reviews should be taken seriously because banks and lenders always have far-reaching power to cancel a loan they have granted.
-The review results in a submission to the bank's administration, with the manager recommending continuance or withdrawal of the loan.
+Annual reviews should be taken seriously – because banks and lenders always have far-reaching power to cancel a loan they've granted.
+The review results in a submission to the bank's administration with the manager recommending continuance or withdrawal of the loan.

-Although a review of this kind may appear traumatic, there is nothing to worry about if your business is performing well, and it may result in an offer of further finance.
+Although a review of this kind may appear to be traumatic, there's nothing to worry about if your business is performing well – and it may result in an offer of further finance.
 If the business has been successful, the bank may also be willing to reduce its costs, but most likely only if you ask.

-If your business has not been performing well, and you have not previously advised the bank, you should be candid about the position.
+If your business has not been performing well – and you haven't previously advised the bank – you should be candid about the position.

-There are advantages in this for a business that is well run.
-As well as maintaining an overview that is designed to protect the bank, the bank manager is also a salesman with sales targets.
-A business that is clearly performing well can therefore expect to be able to get increased bank assistance where the business is growing and needs more help from the bank.
+As well as maintaining an overview that's designed to protect the bank, the bank manager is also a salesman with sales targets.
+A business that's clearly performing well needs more help from the bank, and can expect to get increased bank assistance where the business is growing.

-Keeping your bank well informed of your business activities and performance will ensure they are ready to respond to any request you may have.
+Keeping your bank well informed of your business activities and performance will ensure they're ready to respond to any request you might have.